dcernst/dcernst.github.io/teaching/mat431s20/syllabus.md

 Please understand that the purpose of the homework assignments is to teach you to prove theorems in the context of real analysis.
 It is not expected that you started the class with this skill; hence, some low grades are to be expected.
 However, I expect that everyone will improve dramatically.
 Improvement over the course of the semester will be taken into consideration when assigning grades. **Up to five times during the semester, you may resubmit a graded problem subject to the following constraints:**

-- A graded problem that received a score of 1, 2, or 3 is eligible to be be resubmitted.
+- A graded problem that received a score of 1, 2, or 3 is eligible to be resubmitted.
 Resubmissions on problems that received a 0 are not allowed.
 - Resubmissions are due one week after the corresponding problem has been returned to the class.
 - The grade on the resubmitted problem will replace the original score.
 - Please write "Resubmission" on top of any problem that you are resubmitting and keep separate from any other problems that you are turning in.